Enough is enough: Maryland is being overrun by proposed fracked-gas infrastructure and other looming dirty energy proposals in the state.

 For months, his administration has been actively negotiating with controversial Canadian oil and gas companies to ship large amounts of fracked gas into and across Maryland.
 He has been kicking the doors down, in other words, for more fracked-gas infrastructure and gas combustion all across Maryland.
 In December 2017, his Administration explicitly called this gas, drilled using dangerous fracking in neighboring states, a “valuable resource” with “environmental benefits” and announced his ambitious plans to “kick-start a natural gas expansion…throughout Maryland.”

 The Governor has launched this gas expansion effort while saying he supports the Paris Climate Agreements, even as scientists confirm that fracked gas is essentially as harmful to the climate as coal.
+Natural gas brought through Maryland to the export terminal at Cove Point was responsible for 1 million metric tons of greenhouse gas emissions in 2018.
 As for clean-energy substitutes to gas, the Governor vetoed a 2016 General Assembly law expanding wind and solar power and other renewable energy sources to make up 25% of the state’s grid.
 The GA was forced to override his veto in 2017.
 Read more about Hogan’s fracking hypocrisy here.

 It is time for environmental, grassroots, faith, labor and civil rights leaders to come together to say that we must protect our communities, our future, and our climate.
 That is why we our launching our No New Fossil Fuels Campaign.
 By joining together, we will let polluters and our elected leaders know that communities across the state will stand up to dirty fossil fuels and stand up for a future that protects our health.